Ryuji-Hazama/AI_RSP_Game/README.md

 ### What's next...?

+I'm currently focused on creating a deep learning AI that can simulate even more advanced froms of decision-making.
-I'm wondering, what is the difference between humans' and machines' "thinking", "feeling", and "emotions"?
+I'm also interested in exploring the difference between human and machine "thoughts," "feelings," and "emotions."
-So I'm continuing to study how to simulate those human things on an AI.

-My priority task for now is creating deep-learning (neural network) AI.

 ## Whole System Flow Chart